Zylann/godot_heightmap_plugin/README.md

 - [Documentation](https://hterrain-plugin.readthedocs.io/en/latest/)

+- Video by GamesFromScratch, also featuring the [WaterWays](https://github.com/Arnklit/WaterGenGodot) plugin: https://www.youtube.com/watch?v=jYVO0-_sXZs

-- I also made a video about the 0.8 version of the plugin: https://www.youtube.com/watch?v=eZuvfIHDeT4& Careful, it's a bit old and may not entirely reflect the last version.
+- I also made an older video about the 0.8 version of the plugin: https://www.youtube.com/watch?v=eZuvfIHDeT4& Careful, it no longer reflects features of the last version.
 Use the text docs for most up to date information.

 Why this is a plugin